WPChill/download-monitor/readme.txt

 = TRUNK =
 * Plugin is now initiated at plugins_loaded.
 * Implemented auto loader.
-* Fixed a bug in shortcode download where orderby=download_count wasn't working.
 * Classes are no longer initiated at bottom of class file but whenever an object is needed.
 * Code standards corrections.
 * Introduced Template_Handler.
 Loading of template parts should be done through this class.